LIT-Protocol/lit-services-docs/docs/share-modal/upgradingFromv2.md

 });
 ```

+New **Unified Access Control Conditions** format.
 The new format passes in a different AuthSig for each condition type under a specific property name.
 Note too, the change from `accessControlConditions` to `unifiedAccessControlConditions`.
 Here is an example of the new version:

 ```
 var solAuthSig = await LitJsSdk.checkAndSignAuthMessage({